apptainer/singularity-userdocs/_build/html/_sources/quick_start.rst.txt

 ``build`` is like a “Swiss Army knife” for container creation.
-In addition to downloading images, you can use ``build`` to create images from other images or from scratch using a `recipe file <https://singularity-userdoc.readthedocs.io/en/latest/container_recipes.html>`_.
-You can also use ``build`` to convert an image between the
-3 major container formats supported by Singularity.
-We discuss those image formats below in the `Build images from scratch <https://singularity-userdoc.readthedocs.io/en/latest/quick_start.html#id2>`_ section.
+In addition to downloading images, you can use ``build`` to create images from other images or from scratch using a `recipe file <container-recipes>`.
+You can also use ``build`` to convert an image between the 3 major container formats supported by Singularity.
+We discuss those image formats below in the :ref:`Build images from scratch <build-images-from-scratch>` section.

 --------------------
 Interact with images